Elmwood Receives Tremendous Support from Local Grantors

-Sandy McMillan commented, “The Trustees of Elmwood Cemetery and the Directors of the Historic Elmwood Foundation were overwhelmed by the profound generosity of the Ralph C. Wilson, Jr. Foundation.”
+Sandy McMillan commented, “The Trustees of Elmwood Cemetery and the Directors of the Historic Elmwood Foundation are overwhelmed by the profound generosity of the Ralph C. Wilson, Jr. Foundation.”
 Ralph Wilson and his wife Mary M. Wilson have been significant supporters of Elmwood since the inception of the Historic Elmwood Foundation.
 The Wilsons have demonstrated repeatedly their commitment to Elmwood's restoration and advancement of our community and educational programs.

 This was never more apparent than in 2015.

 Following Mr. Wilson’s death, a new foundation was established in his name with the proceeds from the sale of the Wilsons’ beloved Buffalo Bills.
 Elmwood was asked to apply for a legacy grant through the new foundation.
 Mrs. Wilson asked the Historic Elmwood Foundation to identify our greatest needs.
 She and the Wilson Trustees responded generously.
 In 2016, the grant enabled resurfacing of the majority of Elmwood's roadways and the painting of northern fence-line with a $1 million grant.

 “We are pleased to continue our support for the Historic Elmwood Foundation and the ongoing efforts to restore such a significant part of our community’s history and legacy,” said Mary Wilson.
 “It is truly a treasure in the Detroit community and it is important to see its beauty and history preserved for generations to come.”

 Community Foundation for Southeast Michigan Audio Tours Grant

 The Community Foundation for Southeast Michigan provided important support to further Elmwood’s education and community outreach programs in metro Detroit.
 The Community Foundation generously supported our efforts to develop and produce three audio tours at Elmwood through a grant of $34,500.